particle-iot/particle-workshops/content/docs/ch3.md

 1. If you haven't installed the Particle Dev Desktop IDE, [do that first, here](https://docs.particle.io/guide/tools-and-features/dev/#logging-in).

-2. Once you've installed the desktop IDE, head back to the Web IDE to grab your project from the last lab, so we can contiue working on it.
+2. Once you've installed the desktop IDE, head back to the Web IDE to grab your project from the last lab, so we can continue working on it.

-3. Next to the Files list in the code view, you'll see a download icon.
+3. Next to the files list in the code view, you'll see a download icon.
 Click that to get a local copy of your app source as a Zip.

 ![](./images/03/webdownload.png)